worthyag/SixLove/finalReport.md

 *I created all the diagrams in this section using Figma.

-SixLove  will be evaluated using four categories which are as follows:
+SixLove  will be evaluated using three categories which are as follows:

 - Functionality